Rena Uezono: 2024–25 season

 Uezono began her season on the Junior Grand Prix by competing at 2024 JGP Czech Republic, entering as the pre-event favourite.
 She placed second in the short program but fourth free skate after falling twice during her free program.
 She would drop to a disappointing fourth place overall.
 She went on to place fourth again at 2024 JGP Slovenia.

 In late November, Uezono competed at the 2024–25 Japan Junior Championships, where she finished fifth.
 This result ensured her qualification to compete at the senior championships, where she placed twenty-sixth, failing to advance to the free skate segment of the competition.

-2025–26 season
+2025–26 season: Struggles

 In July, it was announced that Uezono had relocated to Kobe and joined the Kobe Figure Skating Club, where she was now being coached by Sonoko Nakano.

+In late November, Uezono competed at the 2025–26 Japan Junior Championships, where she finished in twentieth place overall.